 As long as you control them.
 One of my clients used to bring her Great Dane to all her appointments.
-He would curl up in the corner and sleep the entire time, so I don't mind.
-But if your baby or your dog starts bothering me or the other people in the salon, I won't be so easygoing.
+He would curl up in the corner and sleep the entire time, so I don’t mind (especially because pets can boost your mental health.)
+But if your baby or your dog starts bothering me or the other people in the salon, I won’t be so easygoing.

 I need to charge you for my time